rlesperance/ContentMigration/Online_to_Online/PostProcessLayers.md

     #Source ID from old ORG so other related cloned maps and apps will find it
     print ("  Update Keywords")
     keywords = target_item.typeKeywords
-    targetMap = [s for s in keywords if 'source' in s] if targetMap:
+    targetMap = [s for s in keywords if 'source-' in s] if targetMap:
         targetMapParse = targetMap[0].partition("-")[2]
         print ("  Source keyword exists: {}".format(targetMapParse))